 Most people maintain their weight after thyroid surgery.
-A small percentage put on weight, while others lose weight.
-Which group you will be in cannot be predicted.
+A small number of people can put on weight after thyroid surgery, while others lose weight.
+Which group you will be in is unpredictable.
 The more important thing is that the thyroid hormone levels in your blood are within normal limits.

 How long will I need off work?

 On average most people require around 2 weeks before returning to normal activities or work.
 However, each individual is different.
 Exactly when you get back to work will depend on how you are feeling at the time.

 Will I get a stiff neck after surgery?

 Some neck stiffness is common as a result of the prolonged extension (backward tilting) of the head under anaesthetic.
 Doing some gentle neck stretching before and after surgery will reduce it, but it may last for some weeks and require physiotherapy in some patients.